-Bachmeier leads No. 16 Boise State past UNVL 38-13
+Bachmeier leads No. 16 Boise State past UNLV 38-13

 Bachmeier opened the scoring with 11:33 left in the first quarter, finding Garrett Collingham on the right side for a 2-yard scamper through a tackler.

-Boise State added in a 52-yard field goal from Joel Velazquez to make it 17-0 on the final play of the first half, A Bachmeier-to-Shakir pass that covered 26 yards set up the field goal.
+Boise State added in a 52-yard field goal from Joel Velazquez to make it 17-0 on the final play of the first half.
+A Bachmeier-to-Shakir pass that covered 26 yards set up the field goal.

 The Broncos increased their lead to 24-0 with 6:40 left in the third as Akilian Butler, on a reverse, scored on a 23-yard run around the right side.